mzazon/awesome-cloud-projects/aws/managing-files-with-web-interfaces/managing-files-with-web-interfaces.md

 9. **Create Test Files and Folder Structure**:

    Setting up a sample folder structure demonstrates the organizational capabilities of the file management system.
-This step creates a realistic testing environment that showcases how users will interact with the system in production scenarios.
+This step creates a realistic testing environment that showcases how users will interact with the system in production scenarios, including folder navigation and file organization patterns.

    ```bash
    # Create sample folder structure in S3